devoges/nicholasdevogel.com/content/home/skills.md

 [[feature]]
   icon = "keyboard"
   icon_pack = "fas"
-  name = "Other languages, to a lesser extend" description = "C, C++, Java, Python, Hugo (used to make this site)"
+  name = "Other languages, to a lesser extent" description = "C, C++, Java, Python, Hugo (used to make this site)"

 [[feature]]